aramk/crayon-syntax-highlighter/readme.txt

 == Changelog ==

 = 1.12 =
-* Added ability to convert all legacy Crayon tags in blog posts to &lt;pre&gt; tags, retaining all attributes.
+* Added ability to convert all legacy Crayon tags in blog posts and comments to &lt;pre&gt; tags, retaining all attributes.
 These are the accepted standard for the Tag Editor and they're backwards compatible (if Crayon is off or you're using another highlighter).
+* Added a button in the settings page to display the list of posts with Crayon tags
+* Fixed a bug causing posts with Crayon tags only in the comments (not the post content) to be ignored.
 * Added Go Language
 * Added 4 new fonts suggested by <a href="http://andrealazzarotto.com/" target="_blank">Andrea Lazzarotto</a>
 * Added Ado theme thanks to <a href="http://adostudio.it/" target="_blank">adostudio.it</a>